David James (footballer, born 1970): Watford

 Born in Welwyn Garden City, Hertfordshire, James grew up supporting Luton Town.
 He signed as a trainee with Luton's local rivals Watford upon leaving school, and was first selected for the club's senior team in 1989.
 In his days as a youth player, he helped Watford win the FA Youth Cup.
 Following the departure of Tony Coton, James made his league debut on 25 August 1990 in a 1–2 defeat against Millwall, and his performance resulted in an England U21 call-up for a match against the Republic of Ireland.
 He earned a total of ten caps for the U21s.

 At club level, James made 89 first-team appearances for Watford, and was named the club's Player of the Season for the 1990–91 season, when he kept goal in all 46 Second Division games as Watford escaped relegation.
-He was signed for £1.25m by Liverpool on 6 July 1992.
 In 2008, James was inducted into the Watford Hall of Fame for his services to the club.

 Liverpool

-James made his Liverpool debut on 16 August 1992 in a 0–1 league defeat to Nottingham Forest.
+James was signed for £1.25 million by Liverpool on 6 July 1992.
+He made his Liverpool debut on 16 August in a 0–1 league defeat to Nottingham Forest.
 After conceding twenty goals in eleven matches in the first half of the 1993–94, he was dropped in favour of veteran Bruce Grobbelaar, but was recalled to the starting line-up and kept his first clean sheet of the season in a 1–0 away win over Arsenal on 31 January 1993, which included a penalty save from Paul Merson.
 He also received a runners-up medal in 1996 in the FA Cup while being on the losing side against Manchester United.

 James rose to fame together with Liverpool teammates Steve McManaman, Jamie Redknapp, and Robbie Fowler, who were nicknamed the "Spice Boys" – an epithet named after the Spice Girls that was used by those who alleged the Liverpool team of the 1990s were more focused on partying than winning games.
 James' frequent blunders earned him the nickname Calamity James.
 He put down his spate of errors to an overindulgence in playing computer games that in turn affected his concentration.
 Despite winning the 1995 Football League Cup, James' hold on the starting position was put in jeopardy with the acquisition of Brad Friedel.
-On 23 June 1999, after 277 games for Liverpool, he was sold to Aston Villa for £1.8 million.
+He made 277 appearances for Liverpool in total.

 Aston Villa

-James made his Villa debut on 7 August 1999, and kept a clean sheet in a 1–0 away win over Newcastle United in the opening Premier League game.
+On 23 June 1999, James was sold to Aston Villa for £1.8 million.
+He made his Villa debut on 7 August, and kept a clean sheet in a 1–0 away win over Newcastle United in the opening Premier League game.
 He was decisive in a penalty shoot-out against Bolton Wanderers in the 2000 FA Cup semi-final, but conceded Chelsea's winning goal in the ensuing final, the last to be staged at the old Wembley.
+Over two years, he made 85 appearances for Villa.